 If you aren’t sure which type of sugar to use, consider that the larger the sugar granules are more gentle exfoliators compared to other finer sugars.

 Essential oils add a wonderful scent and skin-soothing combination to the recipe.
-There are many essential oils that soothe and enhance the skin, as well as smell amazing.
+Many organic essential oils soothe and enhance the skin, as well as smell amazing.
 Some of my favorite essential oils blends are included below so you can choose the one(s) you enjoy!

 lip scrub essential oil combinations

-A lip scrub benefits from adding essential oils to the recipe.
-There are several great essential oils for the skin, and one of my favorites is lavender.
-Here are some great combinations for you to gain inspiration when making your homemade lip scrub.
+A diy sugar lip scrub benefits from adding essential oils to the recipe.
+There are several great essential oils for the skin, and one of my favorites is lavender essential oil.
+Here are some great combinations to gain inspiration when making your homemade lip scrub.

 vanilla peppermint